A. Schmidt

 All in the bucket !

-Link zum Text in deutsch
+Text in deutsch

-Rotationseimer engl
+rotationeimer engl

 Isaac Newton imagined, that at the beginning of the experiment a bucket with water is hanging on a rope without motion.
 The surface of water is plane ( A ) .
 In the next step the bucket begins to rotate.
 In the first seconds only the bucket is in rotation ( B ) and the water remains plane.
 Afterwards, also the water content begins to rotate and at the end of the experiment, bucket and water are in the same rotation ( C ).
-In the final state exists no motion between bucket and water like at the beginning .But the difference between starting and final state is , that in state ( A ) the surface of water is plane and in state ( C ) the surface is curved concave.
+In the final state exists no motion between bucket and water ( like at the beginning ).
+The difference between starting and final state is, that in state ( A ) the surface of water is plane and in state ( C ) the surface is curved concave.

 Newton took the conclusion, that the difference between starting and final state is caused by an absolute motion of water in comparison to an "absolute space".
 However, the existence of an "absolute space" was also in Newtons living times disputed by other scientists .

 In the 19. century the physicist and philosopher Ernst Mach also dealt with this experiment.
 He was convinced, that an "absolute space" is not existing.
 He supposed in a desperate act, that, if the rest of mass points in the universe would rotate around the water bucket, this would result the same concave curved surface of water.
-This idea is known as Mach's principle .
-The following part of this article shows, that there is no contradiction between this experiment and the non-existence of an "absolute space".

 Raumschiffengl

 In the first step we have to imagine, that we fly in a spaceship in an empty area of the universe.
 From the headquarter comes the order, that we have to move in a circle until the next destination is made.
-In this case you would shake with your head and complain about such stupid order.
+In this case you would shake with your head and complain about such an order.
 In an empty space it is impossible to move in a circle, because you can only change your direction by several (energy consuming) direction alterations.
 The resulting lane is only an addition of several lines and not a real circle.

 satellittumerdeengl

 If we want to follow such resolute order, we have to look for a planet and fly around this planet in a stable orbit, which is a real circle without consumption of energy.
 In this state, gravitation and centrifugal force are in balance.
-Now we can take the conclusion, that for a real circle motion we need two mass points ( or better at least two ) in an empty space.
-A circle motion is in the deepest nature not an one point phenomenon .
+Now we can take the conclusion, that for a real circle moving we need two mass points ( or better at least two ) in an empty space.
+A circle moving is in the deepest nature not an one point phenomenon .

 gleicheungleicheengl